For example, text alignment utilities like

 Although nothing is stopping you from adding additional class names to elements and then styling those classes, once you experience the benefits of this atomic or utility-first approach you’ll have trouble working any other way.
 Adopting utilities as part of your workflow will allow you to:

-Define your foundational style and ensure that future changes are made in accordance with it.
+Define foundational styles using settings and ensure that all changes are made in accordance with it.

 Avoid inventing arbitrary class names for elements which differ only slightly in appearance.